Nic and Lilly are away. It's the first time, I think, that I have been left to my own devices for a whole weekend!

 Unfortunately it isn't enough to align one frame, you have to make sure your camera is level in both directions (imagine left to right and front to back).
 If you don't trust your eye, you can pick up a hotshoe bubble level pretty cheap and this will allow you to get the camera pretty close to dead level.

-length (20mm - 32mm in 35mm format) and this is particularly
+These two panoramas were shot at quite a short focal length (20mm - 32mm in 35mm format) and this is particularly evident in the distorted appearance of the fence on the left. |

 If you haven't already discovered how wonderfully deep blue a polarising filter can make a sky go out and buy one now!
 But make sure you take it off before you take your panorama as this effect varies with the angle from the sun.
 At 90 degrees (make a 'gun' with your thumb and index finger, point your index finger at the sun and your thumb will point roughly at 90 degrees) the effect of a polarising filter is at its greatest and this effect reduces as you move closer toward the sun.
 The result of this is a glaringly obvious graduation in the colour of the sky as you move through your panorama.